SOP Best Practices: How to Manage Standard Operating Procedures Over TimeStandardizing operating procedures is a must in today’s smart factory.

 When operators are actively involved, they are invested in the SOP’s success and will push for their adoption as the new work standard on the factory floor.
-CI specialists and engineers are often needed to make sure the new steps are properly captured using terminology that everyone will understand and without going into too many unnecessary, non-value added details.
+CI specialists and engineers are often needed to make sure the new steps are properly captured using terminology that everyone will understand and without going into too many unnecessary, non-value-added details.

 Another important thing to consider is the format of the work instruction training.
 To help workers apply and retain the information more easily, instruction should be delivered as micro-lessons of 1 to 3 minutes each and, preferably, in video or image format.
 Why?
-Visuals are processed 60,000 times faster than text and improves learning by 400%, according to research.
+Visuals are processed 60,000 times faster than text and improve learning by 400%, according to research.

-Also don’t forget to include the time it takes to fully execute the SOP so workers have an idea of how much time they are expected to take to complete the procedure or task.
+Also, don’t forget to include the time it takes to fully execute the SOP so workers have an idea of how much time they are expected to take to complete the procedure or task.

 Step 3: Publishing and Promoting the SOP

 Speed to insights is critical for maintaining smooth operations and responding quickly to any work interruptions.
-That’s why visual dashboards and indicators that provide easy to understand information in real time are so effective.
+That’s why visual dashboards and indicators that provide easy-to-understand information in real-time are so effective.
 Aim for the same goal when publishing your standard operating procedures.

 To help workers learn and refer back to SOPs at the precise moment when needed, make sure they are highly visible and accessible in real-time.
 You can accomplish this by publishing your SOPs and work instructions training on a user-friendly online portal, like Poka, that gives workers instant access to the same procedure every time they’re needed.
 What you want to avoid is workers consulting a co-worker who they believe knows the standard best, rather than use the published SOP.

-The same online portal should also provide supervisors with visibility into worker’s skills development.
+The same online portal should also provide supervisors with visibility into workers’ skills development.
 This includes identifying which workers are required to master which SOPs, what progress they have made in their training, and KPIs to measure their performance.

 And of course, don’t forget to let workers know that the new SOP has been published and stress the importance of learning the new standard during your daily meetings.